SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 an unescaped backslash (``\``), a carriage return, or a line feed.

-A multiline string literal is surrounded by three double quotes, and has the following form:
+A multiline string literal is surrounded by three double quotes and has the following form:

 .. syntax-outline::